wifisensing/PicoScenes-Manual/source/troubleshooting.rst

 Errors during installation \& daily update
 ----------------------------------------------

-- *Problem*: **Error during apt update, "  Certificate verification failed: The certificate is NOT trusted.
+- *Problem*: **Error during apt update, "Certificate verification failed: The certificate is NOT trusted.
 The certificate chain uses expired certificate.
-Could not handshake: Error in the certificate verification..."**
+XXX....
+The repository 'xxxx' does not have a Release file."**

 Solution: Re-install *ca-certificate* package by ``sudo apt-get install --reinstall ca-certificates``.